albertintech/apai/docs/congress/cmf/fema/design-response-memorandum.md

 **The Critique.** Introducing proportional representation in the House while the Senate and Presidency remain structurally majoritarian creates institutional incoherence.
 A multi-party House would struggle to coordinate with a two-party Senate on legislation, appropriations, and confirmations.
 Critics warn of permanent inter-chamber gridlock.

-**The Design Response.** The Act requires STAR voting for Senate elections (Section 404) and Presidential elections, which broadens the competitive field and reduces spoiler dynamics in both chambers.
-However, single-winner elections structurally favor convergence toward two dominant finalists in the automatic runoff, meaning the Senate and Presidency will likely remain functionally two-party or two-coalition even under STAR.
+**The Design Response.** The Act requires STAR voting for Senate elections (Section 404), which broadens the competitive field and reduces spoiler dynamics.
+However, single-winner elections structurally favor convergence toward two dominant finalists in the automatic runoff, meaning the Senate will likely remain functionally two-party or two-coalition even under STAR.

 This is a feature, not a gap.
 The American system has never required the House and Senate to operate under identical party configurations.
 The Constitution was designed for inter-chamber tension -- the bicameral structure exists precisely to force negotiation between differently constituted bodies.
 A House with four or five parties negotiating with a Senate organized around two broad coalitions is not a pathology; it is a variation on the Founders' design for deliberative friction.